DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs.md

 * nurture a supportive learning environment
 * advocate for inclusivity

-Teachers who focus on supporting pupils with SEND are often called SEND teachers, but all teachers teach children with complex needs.
+Teachers who focus on supporting pupils with SEND may be referred to as SEND teachers, but all teachers teach children with complex needs.
 Whether you train to teach in mainstream schools, special schools, or both, you’ll teach pupils with SEND, and learn how to support their needs.

 ## SEND-focused teaching roles

 All initial teacher training courses cover teaching pupils with SEND.
-Once you have gained QTS, you can choose to specialise in teaching and nurturing pupils with SEND in a more SEND-focused role.
+Once you have gained [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts), you can choose to specialise in teaching and nurturing pupils with SEND in a more SEND-focused role.
 This could be through:

 * teaching in a special school
 * becoming a special educational needs co-ordinator (SENCO)